freeciv/freeciv-web/README.md

 copy them without the `.dist` extension and edit to your liking.
 Don't change the `.dist` files, they are the ones from the repo.

+#### :warning: Notice for Windows users

+Please keep in mind that the files are to be used in a Unix-like system (some Ubuntu version with the provided Vagrant file).
+Line endings for text files are different in Windows, and some editors "correct" them, making the files unusable in the VM.
+There's some provision to recode the main configuration files when installing, but not afterwards.
+If you touch shared files after installation, please use an editor that respect Unix line endings or transform them with a utility like dos2unix after saving them.

 ### Running Freeciv-web with Vagrant on VirtualBox

 Freeciv-web can be setup using Vagrant on VirtualBox to quickly create a